 Here are some exam tips that can help to score a little higher or even improve the quality of your paper:

-- Whilst preparation itself, make sure you work on writing speed of answers.
+# Whilst preparation itself, make sure you work on the writing speed of answers.
 The lengthy answers need to be given a certain time limit so that you can answer all the questions in time and not lose out on marks.

 Every topper has this one thing in common: giving importance to current affairs.
 Many times the difference between good and great marks is current affairs.

 The best and most reliable method is reading the newspaper every day but apart from that, as already stated above, Anupama also used Kurukshetra which is a government published book relating to current affairs.

 Current affairs need not be restricted to only newspapers.
 In this ever-changing world, the way of preparation too can change, especially with technology.
 Look for videos and blogs for updates on current affairs.

 Current affair is a topic that can decide whether you top or not.
 Most toppers have the best preparation for current affairs.
 To cope up with subjects is not the hardest part but to cope up with subjects along with current affairs is not an easy job and those who manage to do it end up topping.